Supreme Court Update: Non-Competes For At-Will Employees

 Employers should note, however, that legal principles of good faith and fraudulent inducement would prohibit an employer from using this ruling to extract a non-compete from an employee while harboring designs on pushing that employee out soon thereafter.
 One justice, in a concurring decision, stated that an employer who asks for a non-compete in exchange for continued employment essentially converts the ‘at-will’ employment into an employment contract for a “reasonable period of time” following signing of the non-compete.
 Apparently, in this case, 29 months was a sufficiently reasonable period of time.

-Employers wishing to secure non-competition restrictions from current or future employees, or seeking to enforce or interpret existing non-compete agreements, should consult with an experienced business attorney, like those at Bosshard | Parke Ltd.
+Employers wishing to secure non-competition restrictions from current or future employees, or seeking to enforce or interpret existing non-compete agreements, should consult with an experienced Business Attorney.
+Reach out to a Business Law Attorney at Bosshard Parke to schedule a consultation.